inv-george-karsas/zebrasoreilykata2023/README.md

 - Database: A structured collection of data that is stored electronically, often used to persist application data.

 ### Logical Architecture Overview
+Description of the logical architecture navigation can be found [here](./Logical%20Architecture/LogicalArchitectureDescription.md)

 ![LogicalArchitectureOverview](./Logical%20Architecture/Logical_Architecture.jpg)